-No goods shall be imported into exported from Sri Lanka from or to parts beyond the seas in any ship of less burthen than fifteen tons, and any goods so imported or exported shall be forfeited:
+No goods to be65.No goods shall be imported into exported from Sri Lankaimported orfrom or to parts beyond the seas in any ship of less burthenexported in vesselthan fifteen tons, and any goods so imported or exportedof less than 15 tonsshall be forfeited:

-Unless allowed by Order of the Ministers.
+unless allowed by Order of the Ministers.
 Provided that it shall be lawful for the Minister, by any Order to be by him issued and published in the Gazette, to allow ships or boats under fifteen tons burthen to import or export any goods from or to parts beyond the seas, at such ports or places, and during such periods or times and in such manner as may be deemed expedient, upon any pearl fishery or other occasion appearing to require the same.

-PART IX

-REGULATIONS COASTWISE
+PART IX REGULATIONS COASTWISE

-66. Coastwise trade.

-All ships conveying goods coastwise, and all goods imported or exported coastwise, shall be liable to the like cognisance of the Customs, and be subject to the same prohibitions, restrictions, regulations, fines, forfeitures, and penalties as goods imported from or exported to parts beyond the seas, and it shall be lawful for the Minister to make and appoint such other regulations, by any Order to be by him issued and published in the Gazette, for the carrying coastwise of any goods, as to him shall appear expedient, and such Order shall have the same effect in law as if it had formed part of this Ordinance.
-67. What goods shall be carried coastwise.
+Coastwise trade.
+66. All ships conveying goods coastwise, and all goods imported or exported coastwise, shall be liable to the like cognizance of the customs, and be subject to the same prohibitions, restrictions, regulations, fines, forfeitures, and penalties as goods imported from or exported to parts beyond the seas, and it shall be lawful for the Minister to make and appoint such other regulations, by any Order to be by him issued and published in the Gazette, for the carrying coastwise of any goods, as to him shall appear expedient, and such Order shall have the same effect in law as if it had formed part of this Ordinance.

-No goods shall be carried in any coasting ship except such as shall be laden to be so carried at some port or place in Sri Lanka, and if any goods shall be taken into or put out of any coasting ship at sea, or over the sea, or if any coasting ship shall touch at any place over the sea, or deviate from her voyage, unless forced by unavoidable circumstances, or if the master of any coasting ship which shall have touched at any place over the seas shall not declare the same in writing under his hand to the Director-General at the port in Sri Lanka where such ship shall afterwards first arrive, the master of such ship shall be liable to forfeit a sum not exceeding one hundred thousand rupees.
+What goods shall 67.No goods shall be carried in any coasting ship except such as shall be laden to be so carried at some port or place in Sri Lanka, and if any goods shall be taken into or put out of any coasting ship at sea, or over the sea, or if any coasting ship shall touch at any place over the sea, or deviate from her voyage, unless forced by unavoidable circumstances, or if the master of any coasting ship which shall have touched at any place over the seas shall not declare the same in writing under his hand to the Collector at the port in Sri Lanka where such ship shall afterwards first arrive, the master of such ship shall be liable to forfeit a sum not exceeding one hundred thousand rupees.

-PART X

-REGULATION OF MOVEMENTS OF SHIPS UNDER 250 TONS TONNAGE
+PART X REGULATION OF MOVEMENTS, & C., OF SHIPS UNDER 250 TONS TONNAGE

-68. Regulation of movements of ships under 250 tons tonnage.

-- (1) The Minister in charge of the subject of Finance may make any such regulations as may appear to him expedient for the purpose of enabling the officers of Customs to have full cognisance of the movements, to or from any port or place in Sri Lanka, of ships not exceeding 250 tons tonnage, and generally for the purpose of the prevention of the smuggling of goods into or from Sri Lanka or of the importation or exportation of goods contrary to any such prohibitions or restrictions as may be applicable by virtue of any other written law. - (2) Without prejudice to the generality of the powers conferred by subsection (1), regulations made under that subsection may provide for all or any of the following matters- - (a) the registration by the Director-General of Customs of ships ordinarily based or stationed at any port or place in Sri Lanka, and the prohibition of the use of ships or of the making of voyages or the conveyance of goods by ships which are not duly registered;
+Regulation of movements, &c, of ships under 250 tons tonnage.
+[39, 83 of 1988] [2, 35 of 1974] 68.(1) The Minister in charge of the subject of Finance may make any such regulations as may appear to him expedient for the purpose of enabling the officers of customs to have full cognizance of the movements, to or from any port or place in Sri Lanka, of ships not exceeding 250 tons tonnage, and generally for the purpose of the prevention of the smuggling of goods into or from Sri Lanka or of the importation or exportation of goods contrary to any such prohibitions or restrictions as may be applicable by virtue of any other written law.

+(2) Without prejudice to the generality of the powers conferred by subsection (1), regulations made under that subsection may provide for all or any of the following matters:-

+(a) the registration by the Collector of Customs of ships ordinarily based or stationed at any port or place in Sri Lanka, and the prohibition of the use of ships or of the making of voyages or the conveyance of goods by ships which are not duly registered;